sothawo/taboo/service/README.md

 #### _GET /taboo/bookmarks?title=t

-gets all bookmarks where the title contains the given string
+gets all bookmarks where the title contains the given string.
+The URL allows for tags AND a title search, but at the moment only one of these is used.
+When tags are sent, these are searched, only when no tags are sent, then the title is considered.

 #### _POST /taboo/bookmarks_